LEOconnell/ABS-API-Vignette/ABS_API_Vignette.md

 ggplot(vet_by_sector,aes(total_firms, x=SECTOR)) +
   geom_col(fill="blue")+
   theme_light() +
-  labs(title="Distribution of Vet Owned Firms by Industry")
+  labs(title="Distribution of Vet Owned Firms by Industry",
+       y= "Total Firms")
 ```

 ![](ABS_API_Vignette_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

 The distribution of veteran owned firms for the most part mimics the
-wider distriution of firms shown in the previous plot, however some
+wider distribution of firms shown in the previous plot, however some
-sectors, 53 and 72 may have a different levele of ownership for vets
+sectors, 53 and 72 may have a different levels of ownership for vets
 compared to the general population of firms.
 This could be further
 investigated.